Holiday with your Dog in Devon

 - The Big Sheep, near Bideford, is a family ‘play park’ type day out where there’s plenty of shaded parking and some kennels where you can leave your dog if it’s hot.

-- The nearest North Devon Beach, at Westward Ho! is 40 minutes drive from the cottage and lodges.
-There’s always a section where you can take your dog.
+- The nearest North Devon Beach, at Westward Ho! is 40 minutes drive from the cottage and lodges at Wheatland Farm.
+There’s always a section where you can take your dog, whatever the time of year.

 Of course, there are a few do’s and don’ts when you holiday at Wheatland Farm Nature Reserve and Eco Lodges.